matiaskorhonen/tweet_depository/README.md

 2. You need to create a new application on Twitter (<https://dev.twitter.com/apps>) to get a consumer key and secret for Twitter.
 Define the callback URL as: `http://depository.rails.fi:3000/auth/twitter/callback`

+3. Run `rake db:setup`

-3. You should create a `.env` file (in the project root) with the following contents:
+4. You should create a `.env` file (in the project root) with the following contents:

 ```
 PORT=3000